Quadratic Poisson brackets for the Camassa--Holm peakons: Quadratic Poisson brackets for the peakon model

 where we have introduced

 Relations \eqref{eq:qijpk} obey the Jacobi identities since they derive analytically (through the equations of Appendix A) from the $r$-matrix Poisson structure of the Lax matrix.

-\begin{rmk} Note that relations \eqref{eq:PBCH} imply a phase space generated by $2N-1$ variables $p_i$ and $q_{i,i+1}$.
-Since we have a Poisson structure, there should be a cyclic variable which Poisson-commutes with all variables.
-We will come back on this point in section \ref{sec:ham-quad}. \end{rmk}
+\begin{rmk} The relations \eqref{eq:qijpk} involve $2N-1$ variables $p_i$ and $q_{i,i+1}$.
+Since we have a Poisson bracket on this $(2N-1)$-dimensional phase space, it implies that there exists a cyclic variable, which Poisson-commutes with all variables.
+We will come back on this point in section \ref{sect:cycl}. \end{rmk}